LummiGIS/Detrend-Surface-Models/README.md

 ### Detrend By Euclidean Plane (Pro v3.3):
 Inputs and outputs:
     1. A featureclass of three non-collinear points.
-These points need to be attributed with the z values at the top, bottom, and center of the river channel.
+These points need to be attributed with the z values at the top, bottom, and center of the area of interest.
     2. The attribute field name that stores the z values.
     3. The surface model to detrend.
     4. The output detrended surface (REM).